 This is another one of my new favorites.
 Jen Sincero is inspiring and funny.
 The two previous inspirational books on my list are fantastic, but if you need some humor with your inspiration, this is the book you should to start with.
 As you may have guessed, it does contain a bit of swearing.
 You Are a Badass is not just for the newly divorced.
 It is for anyone who has self-limiting beliefs.

 Sincero has written another book, You Are a Badass at Making Money.
 I haven’t read that one yet, but I bet it is fabulous.
 If you have read it, please let me know in the comments if it is as badass as I think it will be.
+Update: Great information and she is funny too.

-Books to Help the Kids Through Divorce
+Books to Help the Kids Through Your Divorce or Break-up

 If you want to know what your kids want you to know about getting divorced, you can eavesdrop here.
 Now for the books: